touchX/toolkit/CONTRIBUTING.md

 Submit issues to the issue tracker on the [appropriate repository](https://github.com/sky-uk/toolkit#structure) for suggestions, recommendations, and bugs.

-When submitting issues, please make sure you follow the template provided.
+When submitting issues, please make sure you utilise the template provided by default.

 **Please note**: If it's an issue that's urgent / you feel you can fix yourself, please feel free to make some changes and submit a [pull request](#pull-requests).
 We'd love to see your contributions.